Dr. Yuksel Yurttas

 Avoid overtraining and allow adequate recovery time between runs

-Our medical team provides 24/7 support to our patients until they are fully recovered or even able to run at full performance.
-If you have any questions or need more information, please contact us now for a free consultation.
-WhatsApp +90 533 973 5289 or E-mail: info@dryukselyurttas.com.
+After your height surgery, we provide 24/7 support to our patients until they are fully recovered or even able to run at full performance.
+If you have any questions or need more information, please contact us now for a free consultation via WhatsApp at +90 533 973 5289 or email us at info@dryukselyurttas.com.